meshpro/dmsh/README.md

 :-------------------:|:------------------:|

 While dmsh can be slow at times, it can easily outperform other popular mesh generators (e.g., [Gmsh](http://gmsh.info/)) if the domain is fairly regular.
+The above graphs show the results of mesh generation for a disk.

-The average quality the of the mesh is also much better of course.
+The average quality of the mesh is also much better of course.

 ### Debugging